Example Applications: Fish Passage at Big Noise Creek

 if the results generated using data from Bear Creek are representative of

-long-term patterns for the region.
 Wilson River has the longest period of record for the North Coast Basin.
 By

 normalizing the mean annual discharge values for Bear Creek and Wilson River